To earn a JD degree, a student must:

 Goal 4: Students will develop a strong sense of professional values and recognize common ethical problems in drafting legal documents.

-To satisfy the LAWR IV requirement, a student must pass a designated LAWR IV course, which will require the student to engage in a “rigorous writing experience” which produces a work product that:
+To satisfy the LAWR IV requirement, a student must pass a designated LAWR IV course section, which will require the student to engage in a “rigorous writing experience” that produces a work product that:

 is a substantial scholarly, academic paper, or practice-oriented work product of approximately 5,000 to 7,500 words, including citations (which may be satisfied by a series of shorter papers if, taken as a whole, they satisfy all of these requirements);